Graffiti Soul: Release Graffiti Soul is also available as a vinyl LP and a 2-CD deluxe edition, both including a second album called Searching for the Lost Boys, actually a covers studio album made up of songs by Neil Young, Massive Attack, Magazine, The Stranglers, Thin Lizzy, Siouxsie and the Banshees, The Call and The Beach Boys.

+Critical reception

 The album received generally mixed reviews upon release.
 Metacritic gives it a score of 58 out of 100 based on 5 critics, indicating "mixed or average reviews".

-The NME's John Doran was underwhelmed, describing it as, "easily the best thing they've done since the mid-’80s...but it's still not enough.
+The NME's John Doran was underwhelmed, describing it as: "easily the best thing they've done since the mid-’80s...but it's still not enough.
 If Simple Minds had stopped the second "Don't You (Forget About Me)" was released then they’d still be remembered as a truly great band.
 As it is, this is not enough on its own to restore their tarnished reputation."
-In The Telegraph, Thomas H. Green noted the album's production as being, "polished to a US radio-friendly sheen", whilst offering that the album is, "not a sudden, flawless comeback, by any means, but for fans who've been waiting for Simple Minds to relocate their previous form, Graffiti Soul is well worth a listen."
+In The Telegraph, Thomas H. Green noted the album's production as being: "polished to a US radio-friendly sheen", whilst offering that the album is, "not a sudden, flawless comeback, by any means, but for fans who've been waiting for Simple Minds to relocate their previous form, Graffiti Soul is well worth a listen."